 How successful a credit union is at making money affects its long-term survivability.
-Earnings can be retained by the credit union, boosting its capital cushion, or be used to address problematic loans, likely making the credit union better able to withstand financial shocks.
-Obviously, credit unions that are losing money are less able to do those things.
+A credit union can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the credit union more resilient in tough times.
+Losses, on the other hand, take away from a credit union's ability to do those things.